 Create a workload

 The workload is a volume of tasks, for example calls, chats or emails, to be handled by agents.
-It is often connected to one or more queues in a CTI platform.
+It is often connected to one or more queues in a ACD platform.
 The procedures below guide you through the steps of creating a workload.